 12. Don’t use Management Companies or a Property Manager

-Property Management companies do very little for you, just want to manage lots of units, and take hefty % of your profits.
+Property Management companies do very little for you, just want to manage lots of units, and take a hefty % of your profits.

-Unless you really have to, the great thing about managing a short-term apartment rental service is, if you use good software, and you have a great cleaner to help look after your properties, and you have other tools like a key box, then there is no need at all to use third-party property management company.
+Unless you really have to, the great thing about managing a short-term apartment rental service is, if you use good software, you have a great cleaner to help look after your properties, and you have other tools like a key box, then there is no need at all to use a third-party property management company.

 They are a bit like rental agencies who charge for a “fully managed” let when all that actually means is that when something breaks they phone up a plumber or another tradesman and then send you the bill.
 But, they charge you a massive amount more to do this.